fairtracks/fairtracks.net/content/markdown/fair/fair-04-ontologies.md

 least due to the widespread practice of importing parts of other ontologies (as exemplified in _Figure 4.3_).
 However, most ontologies have certain branches or subdomains where they are particularly strong.
-In FAIRtracks we take advantage of this by splitting a few of the most important fields, in particular the fields `experiment.target` and `sample. sample_type`, into more precise subfields.
+In FAIRtracks we take advantage of this by splitting a few of the most important fields, in particular the fields `experiment.target` and `sample.sample_type`, into more precise subfields.
 Each subfield is then linked to a specific branch of a specific ontology which is particularly strong in that subdomain.